ITA-Tecnologico-de-Monterrey/FInal-Project/README.md

 Note: after installing Mosquitto, it automatically starts an instance on background.
 You might want to kill it first, because the ports might conflict, but you can also change the ports inside the conf files.`

+* Set up a Publisher, a Broker and a Subscriber using Mosca JS

-* App
+* Set up the React-Native Android App

 Simply follow any react-native set up link, which includes installing Node.js, the react-native lib and setting up Android Studio.
 After setting the environment up, simply run npm run android to start the Android app.
 You'll want to configure the bridge machine address inside app.js to make sure it connects to your bridge vm.

-* Set up a Publisher, a Broker and a Subscriber using Mosca JS

-* Set up the React-Native Android App

 * Set up the MYSQL Database